sdziallas/comp55/docs/labs/EclipseLoot.md

   Select *Collections* and once you press the *period* key then you'll get static methods in the Collections class.
-  This will be useful for things like the ```Math``` class so you don't have to remember all of the methods as each method comes with  description.
+  This will be useful for things like the ```Math``` class so you don't have to remember all of the methods as each method comes with a description.

 - ***Ctrl-space*** works wonders in a variety of places, it will always try to provide you with relevant suggestions based on what you've typed so far.